hmchou56/centra8/research.md

 # Testbeds and Resources

-The following testbeds and systems are availible to researchers in the CENTRA project.
+The following testbeds and systems are available to researchers in the CENTRA project.
+Click on their acronyms to find out how impressive they are.

 - **PRAGMA Experimental Network Testbed** ([PRAGMA-ENT](https://github.com/pragmagrid/pragma_ent/wiki)) - A breakable
 international software-defined network (SDN) testbed.